Hello and welcome to Month Three of The One-Year NJW Blog. I hope you are having an excellent week!

 Our spiritual life is what gives us the foundation for living and provides the strength we need for everything else.
 Our Soul, the second layer, is the “intangible” part of us.
 You can’t touch it but it is there, and not only is it there but it is what drives most of whom and what we are!
 Then finally, our Body, the outermost layer, is the physical shell that houses our soul and spirit.
 All of these are intricately connected and affect each another.

 We cover these three layers in four different parts this month:

-1. Spiritual Health: Last week we looked at the benefits and importance of developing a vibrant spiritual life and gave you some easy methods to help take your spiritual life to a deeper level.
+1. Spiritual Health: Last week I looked at the benefits and importance of developing a vibrant spiritual life and gave you some easy methods to help take your spiritual life to a deeper level.

 3. Physical Health—Nutrition: In Week 12, we will begin a two-part look at the body and physical health, concentrating on the area of nutrition.
 It is important that we fuel our body properly because energy comes from the foods we eat.
 Just like a vehicle runs off of the fuel we fill it with, if we put the wrong kind of fuel into our body, it will not run properly.
 Put the right kinds of foods in, and it will run like the high-performance engine in an expensive sports car!

 4. Physical Health—Exercise: Week 13 will look at the important area of exercise.
 “I need to exercise” is the first thought that occurs to most people when they think of health.
 We do need exercise, and three weeks from now, we will take a more in-depth look at this important topic.

 This week our focus is on the second aspect, Emotional Health.

 As I think through this idea of Emotional Health, there are three main areas: the mind or intellect, the will, and the emotions.
 These three facets make up the inner life of humans and are a major driving force in who we are, what we do and what we accomplish.
 Let’s take a deeper look.